Smartsheet acquires 10,000ft for its project management software

 As of April, 10,000ft said it has over 1,000 customers in consulting, advertising and creative agencies, consumer products, and technology sectors, including recognizable names like Twitter, Ogilvy, Accenture, Edelman, Arup, Mercedes-Benz, PricewaterhouseCoopers, and Stanford University.

-Smartsheet says 10,000ft’s tools will be integrated with its products and will “significantly strengthens” their value proposition for marketing and professional services customers.
+Smartsheet says 10,000ft’s tools will be integrated with its products and “significantly strengthen” their value proposition for marketing and professional services customers.

 “10,000ft was designed to help organizations make more confident operational decisions across their portfolio of work.
 Those could be decisions about who is best suited to work on a specific initiative, what pipeline projects need staffing, or the forecast for hiring,” said 10,000ft vice president of growth Anne Prins.
 “We’re excited to join the Smartsheet team to empower more users in more industries to leverage resource management to improve how they work.”